MicrosoftDocs/azure-devops-docs/docs/service-hooks/consumers.md

     * Required: **No**

 ### Post a message to a team inbox

 Post a message about the event to a team inbox in Flowdock.
-[Learn more](https://go.microsoft.com/fwlink/?LinkId=392098).
+To learn more, see [Flowdock Messages API](https://www.flowdock.com/api/messages).

 * Consumer ID: **flowdock**
 * Action ID: **postMessageToTeamInbox**